 “Malujah Singapura”, Singapore has acted true to these words from its national anthem, which means ‘Onward Singapore’.
 This country has shown remarkable growth in the last two decades and has secured a prominent position globally.
 Singapore is counted among the world’s best countries when it comes to the standard of living, cultural diversity, modern urban life, and financial success.
 Thinking about what we are going to talk?
-Well this blog talks about pursuing higher education in Singapore and how you can avail the best opportunities.
+Well this blog talks about pursuing higher study in Singapore and how you can avail the best opportunities.

 Singapore has also registered steady growth in the education sector and is considered as the best study destination in Asia and 4th best in the world.
 Indian students find it a good abroad education option due to its proximity and affordable education cost.
 There has been a steady growth of 20 % in the number of Indian students enrolling in Singapore.
 If you are looking forward to studying in Singapore, this article will discuss some important things you should consider before choosing Singapore for your further education.
 But, before we do that, let’s look at some interesting trivia about Indian links to Singapore.